cglukas/NukeTesting/README.md

 - metadata comparisons
 - node tree comparisons

+All details can be found in our [documentation](https://cglukas.github.io/NukeTesting/).

 ## Contribute to this project
 Contributions are very welcome.
 Try to follow the pep guide and consider using ruff for linting.